 We strive to enable you to bring your baby home as soon as possible.
 At home, the risk of infection is reduced and you have an opportunity to get to know one another in peace and quiet.

-Some babies are looked after by the hospital's neonatal community care team for a time after leaving hospital.
+Some babies are looked after by the hospital's neonatal home care team for a time after leaving hospital.
 Some babies are followed up by the neonatal clinic, but for many babies, the child healthcare clinic (BVC) conducts follow-up health checks and administers vaccinations.
-If your baby becomes ill after discharge from the hospital, you should first contact your GP or call 1177 Vårdguiden (Medical Helpline).
-Your GP can also refer you to a counsellor or psychologist for treatment and support.
+If your baby becomes ill after discharge from the hospital, you should first contact your doctor (general practitioner) or call 1177 Vårdguiden (Medical Helpline).
+Your doctor can also refer you to a counsellor or psychologist for treatment and support.

 Caring for your baby at home